jphong125/stellaapic/Writerside/topics/Check.md

 ## API URL

-Requested balance API URL will be notified individually, for security reasons.
+Requested "Check" API URL will be notified individually, for security reasons.

 ### Parameters